sassoftware/model-container-recipes/README.md

 * Single tenant
 * Python 3.4+
 * Cloud Provider -- Google Cloud Platform, Amazon Web Services, Microsoft Azure
-* Base images for R, Python2, and Python3
+* Base images for R and Python3

 It is recommended that the scripts be downloaded onto the same machine where SAS Viya is installed, and that the system user be set to `sas` instead of `root`.
 You can set the user to `sas` using the following command:
 ```